-On the morning of October 25, Dayan again visited division headquarters of the 162nd and 252nd Divisions and the 460th Brigade.
-At the same time, on the political axis, Kissinger was trying to buy time to bring the Third Army to its breaking point while also asking Israel to make concessions to reach an agreement.
-For now, he rejected the proposal that both armies retreat from the canal, claiming it was not the right time to raise the issue.
-On the morning of October 26, the Egyptians resumed hostilities.
-Israel sent the IAF in response and received the green light to bomb the 4th Division’s headquarters.
+Dayan revisited division headquarters of the 162nd and 252nd Divisions and the 460th Brigade early October 25.
+Concurrently, Kissinger sought to buy time to break the Third while also urging Israel to make concessions.
+For now, Dayan rejected the idea of both armies retreating from the canal, claiming the time was not right.
+By the next morning, October 26, Egypt resumed hostilities.
+Israel sent the IAF in response and received approval to bomb the 4th Division’s headquarters.

-The arrangement that was being worked out included a strip where the U.N. would place its troops to serve as a buffer between the hostile parties.
-In the course of October 26, consultations about the POWs, the fate of the Third Army, and lifting the naval blockade of the Bab al-Mandab straits continued.
-Israel clung to its positions, with Dayan taking a hardline approach.
-Still, he said that for a real settlement, he’d be willing to make far-reaching concessions, such as establishing a demilitarized strip and allowing the Third Army to retreat with its weapons.
-However, he also insisted on tightening the siege without allowing in water or food.
-All this time, the background assessment was that Egypt was planning an assault to break through the Third Army’s encirclement.
-At the same time, Sadat increased the pressure on the Americans with requests to help the Third Army in return for lifting the blockade on Bab al-Mandab and releasing the POWs.
-Israel rejected these offers, insisting that the arrangement had to be comprehensive.
-Kissinger pressured Israel, informing it that the Soviet Union would not allow it to destroy the encircled army.
-In the evening, Israel transmitted a message saying it was willing to begin talks to resolve the Third Army situation on condition the talks were direct.
-At this point, the U.S. threats peaked, with the United States issuing an ultimatum that if Israel did not allow supplies to reach the Third Army, it would vote against Israel in the Security Council.
-Israel agreed to let supplies in to the Third Army and, in exchange, Egypt agreed to direct talks at the 101st kilometer.
-The Israeli government proposed discussing a demilitarized zone on both sides of the Suez Canal where an international force would be stationed.
+The arrangement that was being worked out included a U.N. buffer between the hostile parties.
+In the course of October 26, consultations continued about the POWs, the Third Army’s fate, and lifting the Bab al-Mandab Straits naval blockade, with Israel, with Dayan taking a hardline, adhered to its positions.
+Dayan suggested potential concessions for a real settlement, such as establishing a demilitarized strip and allowing a Third Army retreat with its weapons.
+However, he also insisted on tightening the siege without allowing in supplies.
+Israel still suspected that Egypt was planning to break through the Third Army’s encirclement.
+Sadat pressured the Americans to help the Third Army in return for lifting the blockade and releasing the POWs.
+Israel rejected this, demanding a comprehensive arrangement.
+Kissinger pressured Israel not to destroy the encircled army.
+Eventually, Israel agreed to resolve the Third Army situation, provided the talks were direct.
+The U.S. then issued an ultimatum: If Israel did not allow supplies to reach the Third Army, it would vote against Israel in the Security Council.
+Israel agreed to allow supplies and, in return, Egypt agreed to direct talks at the 101st kilometer.
+Israel proposed discussing a demilitarized zone on both sides of the Suez Canal with an international force.

-This was the official end of the Yom Kippur War.
-It was followed by a period in which the separation of forces agreements was hammered out, with exchanges of fire continuing even after the war was over
+This marked the official end of the Yom Kippur War.
+It was followed by a period in which the separation of forces agreements was hammered out, with continued exchanges of fire.

 Separation of Forces on the Southern Front: The Sinai 1 Agreements